ashlemercer/kickstarter-analysis/README.md

-# An Anlysis of Kickstarter Campaigns
+# An Analysis of Kickstarter Campaigns
 Performing Analysis on Kickstarter Data to Uncover Trends